Quadratic Base Change and the Analytic Continuation of the Asai L-function: A new Trace formula approach: Introduction

 \section{Introduction}

-Understanding the analytic continuation of L-functions is a central object of interest in number theory.
-If the L-function is associated to an automorphic form, then the analytic properties of the function are key in understanding the form itself.
-This is clearly demonstrated with the Asai L-function in this paper.
-We will now define it.

-Let $\mathbf{K}=\Q(\sqrt{D})$ be a real quadratic extension of $\Q,$ with $D$ a prime.
-We assume for computational clarity in this paper that $\mathbf{K}$ has class number one.
-Let $\Pi$ be an automorphic form with level one and trivial nebentypus over the field $\K.$ The details we need of a automorphic form we save to next section, and for more elaborate details we refer to \cite{BMP1}, \cite{BMP2}, and \cite{V}.
-If it is more comfortable, one can think of a Hilbert modular form instead of an automorphic form over $\K.$ The form has associated to it Fourier coefficients $\{c_{\mu}(\Pi)\}$ parametrized by integral ideals $\mu.$
+Steps have been made towards a better understanding of Langlands's idea of beyond endoscopy.
+Frenkel, Langlands, and Ng\^o in the paper \cite{FLN} applied beyond endoscopy to the Arthur-Selberg trace formula and made a first step of removing the trivial representation so as to understand the key poles of the L-functions in question.
+In a slightly different direction, there has been a study of approaching beyond endoscopy questions via the relative trace formula.
+Earliest in this approach, are Sarnak \cite{S} and Venkatesh \cite{V} using the Kuznetsov trace formula for the standard L-function and symmetric square L-function respectively.
+The Rankin-Selberg L-function is studied by the author in \cite{H}.
+In this paper, we study the Asai L-function or the twisted tensor L-function.

+Following \cite{AR} there are three ways to define the Asai L-function: via the Langlands correspondence and Langlands parameters; via a Rankin-Selberg integral; and via the Langlands-Shahidi method.
+Using a certain kind of Rankin-Selberg integral classically in \cite{A} and adelically in \cite{F}, a certain Dirichlet series expression can be formulated for the Asai L-function.
+We now explain this series.

-The standard L-function associated with the form is It is well known $L(s,\Pi)$ has analytic continuation to the complex plane and satisfies a functional equation if $\Pi$ is a cuspidal automorphic form.
+Let $D$ be positive square-free rational integer and let $\mathbf{K}$ be the real quadratic extension $\Q(\sqrt{D})$.
+Let $\Pi$ be an automorphic representation of $GL_2$ over $\K.$ (The necessary background information about $\Pi$ and the associated Hecke eigenform $\phi_{\Pi}$ is given in Section \ref{sec:prelim}.
+For a more extensive discussion see \cite{BMP1}, \cite{BMP2}, and \cite{V}.)
+The eigenform $\phi_{\Pi}$ has associated Fourier coefficients $\{c_{\mu}(\Pi)\}$ parametrized by integral ideals $\mu$ of $\mathbf{K}$.
+The standard $L$-function associated with the form $\phi_{\Pi}$ is given by It is well known $L(s,\Pi)$ has analytic continuation to the complex plane and satisfies a functional equation.

-The Asai L-function for $\Pi$ is a sort of subseries of $L(s,\Pi).$ We define the series as The L-function is named after Asai, who in \cite{A} showed the function has analytic continuation, up to a pole at $s=1,$ an Euler product, and a functional equation.
-Further, if it has a pole then the associated form is a base change or a lift from a automorphic form over $\Q.$ Base change is usually denoted $\Pi=BC_{\K/\Q}(\pi),$ where $\pi$ is an automorphic form over $\Q.$ In terms of L-functions, which is easier for the author to think about, the Asai L-function having a pole is equivalent to the decomposition of the standard L-function as product of 2 degree 2 L-functions over $\Q.$ Namely, where $\chi_D$ is the character associated to the field $\K=\Q(\sqrt{D}).$ A key point is that even if $\Pi$ is a base change its standard L-function is entire, just not primitive.
-The Asai L-function, on the other hand, "detects" or sieves those forms for us!